alfgook/exforUncertainty/README.md

-is a non-trivial undertaking and hence the functions in this package for the automatic construction and correction of uncertainties should be seen as a first blueprint and are likely to change in the future.
+is a non-trivial undertaking and hence the functions in this package for the automatic construction and correction of uncertainties should be seen as a first attempt and are likely subject to change in the future.

 This package operates on nested lists representing EXFOR subentries.
-To obtain the nested list of correct structure, the R package [exforParser](https://github.com/gschnabel/exforParser) has been used to convert EXFOR given in text format to nested lists.
-Specifically, first the function `parseEntry` has been applied and subsequently the function `transformSubent`.
+To obtain nested lists of correct structure, the R package [exforParser](https://github.com/gschnabel/exforParser) can be used to convert EXFOR entries given in text format to nested lists.
+Specifically, first the function `parseEntry` can be applied and subsequently the function `transformSubent`.
 See the repo for [createExforDb](https://github.com/gschnabel/createExforDb) for an example of this conversion.